 Bing Crosby and The Andrew Sisters Don't Fence Me In

 The music for the song was written by Cole Porter.
-The
+The lyrics

-with the Department of Highways Robert (Bob) Fletcher in Helena, Montana in 1934.
+of Highways Robert (Bob) Fletcher in Helena, Montana in 1934.

 Porter bought Fletchers material for $250.00.
 The song was to

 be used in a movie musical to be produced by 20th Century Fox

 that ended up being shelved.
 10 years later the song was resurrected

 for Roy Rodgers in the film, Hollywood Canteen.
-The
+The first time

-Kate Smith's radio program.
+program.
 The song hit full stride later in 1944 when Bing Crosby

 and The Andrews would enter a recording studio, and having never

 heard the song before, recorded it in thirty minutes.
 This Version

 of the song would top the charts for eight weeks from 1944 into

 The Mills Brothers You Always Hurt The One You Love

-With words by Allan Roberts and music by Doris Fisher,
+With words by Allan Roberts and music by Doris Fisher, the song

-and again over the years.
+the years.
 When The Mills Brothers recorded it in 1944 it would

 immediately become a top seller.
 The song would stay on the

 pop charts for twenty weeks peaking at number one.

 Helen Forest and Dick Haymes It Had To Be You

 It Had To Be You, was written by Isham Jones with lyrics by

 was used in the 1939 film, The Roaring Twenties.
 IN 1944 When

 Helen Forrest Recorded the song as duet with Dick Haymes the

 song would hit Billboard Magazine's bestsellers list on 09/14/44

 and remain on the chart for five weeks, peaking at number 4.
-The song would

-is to note that it was sung by Dooley Wilson in the
+interest is to note that it was sung by Dooley Wilson in the

 1945 film, Casablanca.